Top 99 Marriage Problems And Solutions

 When you have a fight in public with your spouse, it can be embarrassing.

 Plus, you both lose respect as a couple in front of your friends and family who witnessed your fight.
-It can also lead to a third party meddling into your affairs.
+It can also lead to third-party meddling in your affairs.

-What to do: Make a pledge not to air your dirty laundry in public with your spouse.
+What to do: Pledge not to air your dirty laundry in public with your spouse.

 Wait till you’re in private to trash issues out.
 Don’t talk about your partner in a demeaning manner with someone else.
 Show others that you respect each other.